ID220/binary-timer-homework/README.md

 The **objectives** of this homework are to learn:

-- digital input and output, analog input and output (PWM) using micro:bit
+- digital input and output, analog input and output (PWM) using MicroPython
 - controlling many LEDs using shift registers
 - binary numbers and binary operators